Our Service Standards and Delivery Aims

 3.0 Reserved Postal Services

-The Regulatory model in the Bailiwick requires that a legal monopoly be prescribed by the Director General to fund this USO.
+The Regulatory model in the Bailiwick requires that a legal monopoly be prescribed by the Chief Executive to fund this USO.

-In September 2001, the States of Guernsey issued Directions to the Director General regarding the scope of the USO (as detailed above) and directed that the reserved postal services be defined so as to ensure that the USO was met.
-In document OUR 01/17, the Director General described the background to an Order made in October 2001 designating certain postal services as 'reserved postal services'.
+In September 2001, the States of Guernsey issued Directions to the Chief Executive regarding the scope of the USO (as detailed above) and directed that the reserved postal services be defined so as to ensure that the USO was met.
+In document OUR 01/17, the Chief Executive described the background to an Order made in October 2001 designating certain postal services as 'reserved postal services'.

-The Director General may designate what services are defined as reserved postal services 1, but may only do so for two reasons:
+The Chief Executive may designate what services are defined as reserved postal services 1, but may only do so for two reasons:

 - if he considers it is necessary to ensure the provision of the USO in the Bailiwick 2, or

 - if it is necessary to comply with States Directions 3